Other names: Dackel, Teckel, Weenie, Sausage Dog

-The dwarf and toy varieties will be able to travel with their master in a transport bag without any problem, which makes transport easier.
+The Miniature Dachshund will be able to travel with their master in a transport bag without any problem, which makes transport easier.

-The standard variety, up to 9 kg, is however not allowed to travel in a transport bag in public transport.
+The Standard Dachshund, which can weigh up to 9 kg, is however not allowed to travel in a transport bag in public transport.

 In fact, for train travel, dogs of more than 7 kg must be kept on a leash and muzzled.

 Moreover, his small body retains a certain advantage when you take this dog hither and thither.
 But in order to do so, it is still necessary that the dog has been educated and socialised from an early age so that environmental changes and various situations do not scare him.

 The Dachshund will be able to get along with a cat with whom he grew up at home.
 But once grown up, contact with new felines can be complex, especially because of his high predatory instinct.